madjugglers/pattern-book/01_maj_pattern_book.md

 do a lot of the 7 and 8 club based passing patterns.

+## Passing Pattern Philosophy

+We're occasionally asked at juggling conventions, where do you come up with all these patterns?
+Actually, they sort of make themselves once you invite the opportunity.
+Here are some tips on how to make new passing patterns and have fun doing it.

+### Mutate

+* Start with a classic juggling pattern or any geometric figure (box, triangle, star, Y, W, line, etc.).
+* Think about everybody juggling 3 or 4 clubs.
+* Replace any selves with a pass to another juggler doing a self.
+* Switch the positions of jugglers, but retain the passing sequence.
+* Try the same movement in a different count, or left handed.
+* Try the same passing sequence in a different movement.

+### Complicate

+Why not make things harder?

+* Replace any 3-count with a double 3-count.
+* Replace any feed with an extra club feed.
+* Replace any extra club feed with a 2 extra club feed.
+* Make stationary jugglers move (circles, clovers, figure eights, or any juggling siteswap just to name a few).
+* The clubs can be passed in any juggling pattern or siteswap (admittedly, patterns get challenging quickly once you get past the easier siteswaps).

+### Combine patterns (*Mating*)

+* Replace any position with a set of jugglers that spits out that same count.
+  E.g. replace one person doing a  4-count with  one side of a Twister Weave;  or replace a 2-count person with a Weave (assuming there is room!).
+This is the source of many fun big patterns, such as the Egg-Beater-Twister.

+### Stacking

+* Weaves-of-three and spinning-pairs are pattern components that  emit passes on either side of a line.
+They are  naturally combined into multi-layer patterns by stacking them up against each other in parallel.
+Then feeders (sometimes called *olives*) or same-facing movers anchoring either.
+We then get simple descriptors for quite elaborate patterns, such as 1-2-3-2-1, or 1-2-2-2-2-2-1.
+(See later chapters for more details.)

+### Starting

+* There's nothing that saps your mojo more than a long discussion about how to start a pattern.
+Keep instructions simple, informative, and clear.
+Warm up by doing parts of a pattern in isolation.
+Minimize the Bernardos.

+* For very big patterns, we use two decks of playing cards: one is used to mark starting positions by taping cards to the floor; a matched set from the second deck is handed out to the participants.
+The leader just instructs jugglers to find their positions, and they usually self-organize!
+We also use tape on the floor to mark movements or passing lanes to keep it clear.

+###  Make it interesting

+* Many of our favorite patterns are group collaborations where lots of people gave ideas for new ways to move or pass.
+* Share your favorite club passing patterns with other jugglers and listen to their ideas too.
+* Recognize the skill level of your participants and do patterns in which everyone can be challenged while also having fun.
+* Antonio Vivaldi, in 1725,  titled his Opus 8, 12 Concerti for chamber orchestra and
+ violin:   *Il cimento dell'armonia e dell'inventione*, or, *The contest between harmony and invention*.
+There's no evidence he was juggling, but there is a connection to our endeavor.
+To be worked on, a juggling pattern has to be sufficiently novel that it is interesting for the participants to engage in, but also sufficiently regular that it can be mastered with reasonable effort.
+The fact that the Pattern Book has grown is testament to the fact that jugglers regularly pass clubs in Madison; for this activity to persist there must be invention of new things; and as well there must be consistent elements -- count signatures or motion elements -- that we master and then recombine in interesting and enjoyable ways.

 ## The guts of this book: the patterns

 If you're thinking to provide some updates at the Github site, note that there are